Video Download: How To Understand And Deal With Cirrhosis Part 1

 Stay hydrated.
 Drink healthy, pure filtered water daily.
-Upon wakening, fresh-squeezed lemon water will get your liver going on the right track.
+Upon awakening, fresh-squeezed lemon water will get your liver going on the right track.

 The good idea is to divide your weight in half, then consume that amount of water in ounces daily.
 Forget about that stuff that flows from your tap.
 Install a reverse osmosis water filter to ensure your water does not contain any toxic substances or traces of prescription drugs.

-Alkaline water and mineral water are also great choices.
+Alkaline water and mineral water are also excellent choices.

 Alcohol will continue to destroy what’s left of your liver and undermine the positive things you are doing to help your liver recover.